eduhbg/dsa-python-data-analysis/README.md

 # :computer: Basic Calculator in Python
 This project is a Lab from the course Python Fundamentals for Data Analysis of [Data Science Academy](datascienceacademy.com.br)

-*I made my program using IDLE Shell of Python.*

 Hope you enjoy it! 👽

 ## How it works: